 Making a family loan?
 Watch out for the tax issues

-At a time of rising interest rates, making loans within the family can be a useful alternative to borrowing from a bank or other commercial lender to help start a business or buy a home.
-While private loans can be cheaper, are more convenient and flexible than formal arrangements, it is important to carefully consider the consequences of making such a loan and the taxation implications of doing so.
+At a time of higher interest rates, making loans within a family can be a useful alternative to borrowing from a bank or other commercial lender to help start a business or buy a home.
+While private loans can be cheaper, are more convenient and flexible than formal arrangements, it is important to carefully consider the taxation implications of making such a loan.

 Firstly, consider whether you can afford to make the loan and whether if your circumstances where to unexpectedly change would you be left with enough liquidity?
-How would you stand if the borrower cannot or will not repay the loan or is actually looking for a gift and is hoping not to have to repay the money?
-In the interests of maintaining a good family relationship, it is better to discuss repayment terms beforehand - you might then decide it is preferable to offer to make a gift, albeit possibly of a lower amount.
+How would you stand if the borrower cannot or will not repay, is hoping not to have to repay the money the loan or is looking for a gift?
+In the interests of maintaining a good family relationship, it is better to discuss repayment terms beforehand - you might then decide it is preferable to offer to make a gift, albeit of a lower amount.

-You do not have to charge interest for the loan and in the majority of family situations loans are made interest-free.
+You do not have to charge interest for the loan and many family loans are made interest-free.
 If you do charge interest, the interest payments received by you will be taxable income in your hands and must be declared to HMRC.
 For families with cash surpluses, making interest bearing loans can provide a better return than leaving cash in a bank deposit account.
 Charging interest, even at a discounted rate, may also discourage the borrower viewing the loan as a gift and encourage them to repay the loan as soon as they are able.

 In some circumstances, the borrower may qualify for tax relief on the interest payments if they apply the loan for a ‘qualifying purpose’ which can include: